Skip to content

 And those are just what's featured on Hubspot's featured integrations page.
 If you want to know more about their API, go HERE.
 Make sure you research these thoroughly for your integration, and even talk to members at inbound.org for more guidance.

-4. It has some really cool features
+4. It has some cool features

 Going back to the whole point of this - you're trying to find the best sales management software, which means you need something that reduces friction for your sales people.